dliedke/Meditate235/README.md

 # Meditate

-A Garmin Connect IQ meditation app that tracks as an activity the heart rate, HRV, stress and provides vibration alerts.
+A Garmin Connect IQ meditation app that tracks as an activity the heart rate, HRV, stress and provides sound alerts for Garmin Forerunner 235.

 ## Features